brodsa/loopitoy/README.md

 - #5: As a first visitor I want to quickly see what the web-page offers so that I can easily purchase or sell toys.
 - #9: As a Shopper I want to view a list of all toys so that I can see the whole e-shop offer and select some to purchase.
 - #10: As a Shopper I want to view individual toys details so that I can find the price, description, product image and quality.
+- #11: As a Shopper I want to quickly identify toys according to age group and toys categories so that I can easily find appropriate toys for my children.
+- #12: As a Shopper I want to quickly see the total of my purchases at any time so that I can avoid spending too much time.

 </details>